PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 Let's update our current `metadata` function with the following.

-First let's import the following.
+First, let's import the following.

 ```jsx
 import type { Metadata } from "next";